 - Fare: Cost depends on the location and the type of seat.

-- Pass Update: Counters in Narita Airport Terminals and Haneda Airport are temporarily closed.
+- Pass Update: Narita Airport Terminals and Haneda Airport Counters are temporarily closed.
 Sales for other travel passes are also suspended due to the pandemic.
 Check the latest updates for Suica Cards at jreast.co.jp/e/pass/suica

-- Pass Duration: Suica can be used for 28 days starting from when it is purchased.
+- Pass Duration: Suica can be used for 28 days starting when purchased.

 - Fare: ¥ 1,000 – ¥ 10,000 with ¥500 deposit (Adult and Child)

 Having a Tokyo Subway Ticket means having an unlimited subway pass when in Tokyo.
 If Tokyo is on the travel bucket list, opt for this pass instead.
 This way, guests can save more money when traveling since they do not have to buy single train tickets.
-However, it is important to note that Tokyo Subway Ticket is not valid on transportations belonging to Yurikamome, Japan Rail, Tokyu, Keikyu, Tobu, Keio, Seibu, Keisei, Rinkai, and Odakyu lines.
+However, it is essential to note that the Tokyo Subway Ticket is not valid on transportation belonging to Yurikamome, Japan Rail, Tokyu, Keikyu, Tobu, Keio, Seibu, Keisei, Rinkai, and Odakyu lines.

 - Where to Book: Traveling guests can book tickets through booking sites.
-Guests will receive an e-voucher with a QR code, which should be exchanged for a physical ticket.
-Vouchers can be exchanged for the ticket at any ticketing machine in Toei Subway or Tokyo Metro.
-The valid hours of the ticket will start upon the usage of the guest.
+Guests will receive an e-voucher with a QR code, which should be exchanged for a physical key.
+Vouchers can be exchanged for the key at any ticketing machine in Toei Subway or Tokyo Metro.
+The valid hours of the key will start upon the usage of the guest.